Events & Camps

 - A one page written essay from the student explaining why they are interested in attending the camp and how the experience would be of benefit to them.

-- Location: Blue Valley Center for Advanced Professional Studies (CAPS) in Overland Park, Kansas
+- Location: Blue Valley Center for Advanced Professional Studies (CAPS) in Overland Park, KS

 - For: Students entering grades 7 & 8 in Fall 2018